Describe a place in your city you have been to where you can see wildlife (e.g. animals, birds, insects, plants): IELTS Speaking Cue Card

 What other wildlife did you see during your visit to the National Park?

-During my visit to Sanjay Gandhi National Park, we encountered various species such as deer, monkeys, and numerous bird species.
-The diversity of wildlife was impressive, and it was fascinating to observe their natural behaviors in such a rich ecosystem.
+During my visit to Sanjay Gandhi National Park, I also saw various species of birds like peacocks and eagles, as well as monkeys and deer.
+The diversity of wildlife was impressive, and it was fascinating to observe them in their natural habitat.

 How did your experience at the park impact your view on wildlife conservation?

-What activities can visitors do at Sanjay Gandhi National Park?
+What activities can visitors do at Sanjay Gandhi National Park besides wildlife observation?

-Visitors to Sanjay Gandhi National Park can enjoy activities such as trekking, bird watching, and guided tours.
-The park also offers educational programs about wildlife and nature, making it a great place for both recreation and learning about the environment.
+Visitors to Sanjay Gandhi National Park can enjoy activities like trekking, cycling, and visiting the Kanheri Caves.
+The park also offers guided tours and educational programs about the flora and fauna, making it a great place for both adventure and learning.

 Band 6-7